hjgonzalez06/training-program-docker-dev/README.md

 ## Rules

-- After cloning any needed repositories you may only use from the Docker CLI.
+- After cloning any needed repositories you may only use commands from the Docker CLI.
 - The commands you're allowed to use are `docker` and `docker-compose`, along with any parameters.
 - DO NOT cheat by executing commands that are not from Docker (such as `npm`, `npx`, `rm`, etc) from outside of the containers.